robertmand/FAIR-DaSH/_episodes/ep1.md

 ## Course structure

-During the remainder of this course we will put the FAIR Guiding Principles into context using the 4 FAIR characteristics of **metadata**, **data registration**, **access** and **identifiers**, and devotes an episode to each of these.
+During the remainder of this course we will put the FAIR Guiding Principles into context using the 4 FAIR characteristics of **metadata**, **data registration**, **access** and **identifiers**, and devote an episode to each of these.
 Whilst we teach, we will map content to the appropriate FAIR principle and define all relevant terms identified.

 ## Glossary of FAIR terms